cbvrp-acmmm-2019/cbvrp-acmmm-2019/README.md

 ## Evaluation

 AUC (Area Under Curve) will be used as evaluation metric.
-An example of evaluation will be given.

 ## Registration